pylint-dev/pylint/doc/development_guide/testing.rst

 for configuration files.
 These tests can be found in the '/pylint/test/config' directory.

 To create a new test create a new file with an unused name in the directory of that type of configuration file.
-Subsequently add a ``.json`` file with the same name which records what the configuration should be **compared to the standard configuration**.
+Subsequently add a ``filename.result.json`` file with 'filename' being the same name as your configuration file.
+This file should record what the configuration should be **compared to the standard configuration**.

-For example, if the configuration should add a warning to the list of disabled messages the ``.json`` file should include::
+For example, if the configuration should add a warning to the list of disabled messages and you changed the configuration for ``job`` to 10 instead of the default 1 the ``.json`` file should include::

     "functional_append": {
         "disable": [["a-message-to-be-added"],]
     }
+    "jobs": 10,

 Similarly if a message should be removed you can add the following to the ``.json`` file::